PaoloLRinaldi/upload_to_ytmusic_android/README.md

 ```
 Again, "0012-ABCD" is just an example.
 Remember to use the output of the line of code above.

+# Authentication Expired
+In case of authentication expired you have to regenerate the 'headers_auth.json' file.
+Simply repeat steps 5 to 20 in "Installation guide for dummies".

 # Credits
 This code is based on [this repository](https://github.com/sigma67/ytmusicapi.git) by [sigma67](https://github.com/sigma67).